-(4) The amount, if any, of the commission earned in such transaction; and,
+(4) The amount, if any, of the commission earned in such transaction; and, commissions must be accounted for and remitted within a reasonable time by the time share developer.

 (5) The amount, if any, of the commission or commissions paid by the qualifying broker or the developer to an associate broker and the amount, if any, of the commission or commissions retained by the qualifying broker or developer.